Kahuna915/Group2-Final-Project/Setting-up-DFS01-&amp;-DFS02.md

      - You should now be brought back to the "Main Menu" interface

      - Select "Computer Name" by typing "2" into the terminal
-     - Enter the new hostname for the server
+     - Enter the new hostname for the server(dfs1-group2-final and dfs2-group2-final for this project)
      - A notification will pop up asking you to restart the server, select "yes"

      - When you log back into the server using the password that you created before, all of the settings should be complete
-     - Run the command "ipconfig /all" again to check if the static IP you set has "(preferred)" and if the ipv4 autoconfiguration line says "no"
+     - Run the command "ipconfig /all" again to check if the static IP you set has the "(preferred)" identifier
      - Run "sconfig" again to check if the domain and hostname were set properly
      - You might also want to ping external hosts as well as hosts on your domain using their hostname to verify the successful domain configuration